 [They meet in person the following week.
 After briefly getting to know each other, Laila continues:]

 You said on the phone that you want to explore whether entrepreneurship is the right path for you.
-Can you say more about that?
+Can you say more about your concerns?

-I wonder about the risk to my career and finances.
-What would I be left with if the business failed?
+I wonder about the risk to my career and personal finances if the business failed.

-As it turns out, there are a number of ways to protect yourself financially, such as choosing the right business structure to separate your personal finances from those of the business.
-I can describe them when you are ready to think about them.
+You can take steps to protect yourself financially, such as choosing the right business structure to separate your personal finances from those of the business.
+I can describe other steps to take when you are ready to think about them.

-Okay, maybe later if I decide I want to do this.
+Okay.
+Thank you.
 I’m not sure I want to leave academia.
-However, I don’t think I’d have the time to develop the business if I don’t.
-For example, I only have a few minutes to talk with you today because I need to get back to my lab.
+However, I don’t think I’d have the time to develop the business if I stay.
+For example, I only have a few minutes to talk with you today because I need to return to my lab.

-You have options for what role you play in a startup, including some that do not involve leaving your academic career.
+You have options for your role in a startup, including some that do not involve leaving your academic career.

 For example, you could stay at the university and develop the idea enough to make its value more of a sure thing and then sell it or license it to industry.
-You could take on partners who work full time for the business while you are a part-time chief scientific officer.
+You could take on partners who work full time for the business while you are the Chief Scientific Officer part-time.
 You could quit your faculty position later to work full time for the business if things take off.

 I could see myself going that last route.
-It seems like there are more options than I realized.
-Well, you’ve given me a lot to think about.
+There are more options than I realized.
+Thank you.

-I know you have to get back to your lab.
-I hope this has been helpful.
-Let me know if I can answer any questions or be of further help.
-I’d love to meet again and hear more about your idea.
+Let me know if I can be of further help.
+I’d love to meet again and hear more about your idea and its potential.

 Thank you.
 I need to think about it some more, and then I’ll call you.

-Programs for Academics (NIH) – Small business Education and Entrepreneurial Development (SEED) programs and resources to support academics interested in translating their discoveries into healthcare products.
+Programs for Academics (NIH) – Small business Education and Entrepreneurial Development (SEED) programs and resources to support academics interested in translating their discoveries into healthcare products or services.

 Select a Business Structure – This article, available on Bio Startup Advice, describes the different business structures available for your business, including LLC and corporations, which are important to protect your personal finances by separating them from those of your business.